 Don’t just sit there.
 Do something.
 The answers will follow.

-People cant solve problems for us, and they should not try as that won’t make us happy.
+People can’t solve problems for us and should not try as that won’t make us happy.
 Likewise, we can’t solve other people’s problems because that won’t make them happy.

-People who blame others for their actions and emotions do so because they believe if they constantly paint themselves as victims, eventually, someone will come along and save them.
+People who blame others for their actions and emotions do so because they believe they constantly paint themselves as victims.
+Eventually, someone will come along and save them.
 They will receive the love they have always wanted.

 People who take the blame for other people’s actions and emotions do so because they believe if they fix their partner and save them, they will receive the love and appreciation they have always wanted.

 For victims, the hardest thing to do is hold themselves accountable for their problems.
-They have spent their whole life believing that others are responsible for their fate.
+They have spent their whole life believing others are responsible for their fate.
 Taking responsibility is terrifying to them.

-For savers, the hardest thing to do in the world is to stop taking responsibility for other people’s problems.
+For savers, the hardest thing to do is stop taking responsibility for other people’s problems.
 They have spent their whole life feeling valued and loved only when saving somebody else.
 Letting go of this is terrifying to them as well.

 People with solid boundaries understand that it’s unreasonable to expect two people to accommodate each other hundred percent and fulfill every need the other has.

 Commitment gives us freedom because it hones our attention and focus, directing us toward what is most efficient at making us healthy and happy.
-Commitment allows us to focus intently on a few critical goals and achieve tremendous success.
+Commitment allows us to focus intently on critical goals and achieve tremendous success.

-Marc says death scares us; because it scares us, we avoid thinking about it, talking about it, and sometimes even acknowledging it, even when it’s happening to someone close to us.
+Marc says death scares us; because we avoid thinking about it, talking about it, and sometimes even acknowledging it, even when it’s happening to someone close to us.